RevenueCat/firestore-revenuecat-purchases/PREINSTALL.md

 #### How this extension works

-Use this extension to enable Firebase as your backend for in-app purchases on Apple App Store, Google Play Store, and Amazon Appstore.
+Install this extension to use Firebase services as your RevenueCat backend for in-app purchases on Apple App Store, Google Play Store, and Amazon Appstore.

 The extension makes in-app purchases and subscriptions, controls access to premium content, and syncs customer purchase information to Firestore using [RevenueCat](https://www.revenuecat.com/).

-Use this extension to:
+This extension can:
 - Store purchase lifecycle events (e.g., trial starts, purchases, subscription renewals, billing issues) in Firestore and react to them.
 - Store and update information about customers and their purchases in Firestore.
 - Update information about customers' entitlements as Firebase Authentication [Custom Claims](https://firebase.google.com/docs/auth/admin/custom-claims).